 August 1 – December 16, 2017, Ruth Ann Wefald Gallery

 This exhibition of textiles from the collection of the Historic Costume and Textile Museum of Kansas State University explores the reuse of feed sacks to make clothing and other household objects.
-The exhibition illuminates how “upcycling” of textile materials mutually benefitted twentieth-century consumers and commercial businesses, an example of past ingenuity that can inform today’s individuals and enterprises as they seek ways to reduce waste and contribute to sustainability.
+The exhibition illuminates how “upcycling” of textile materials mutually benefitted twentieth-century consumers and commercial businesses, and might inform today’s individuals and enterprises as they seek ways to contribute to sustainability.

 The reuse of feed, flour, and sugar sacks was a cost‐saving and resource‐saving approach employed by homemakers to make new items to meet their families’ needs.
 The practice became especially popular during the mid-1920s, when businesses began capitalizing on interest by introducing bags with increasingly varied printed patterns.
 The sacks and other fabric scraps from manufacturers served thrifty home sewers through the Great Depression and into the 1960s.
 A collectors market for the bags and fabric remnants thrives today.